Find Out The Truth About Merle Pomeranians: What’s a Merle Pomeranian?

 Phantom Merle Pomeranians

-A phantom Merle (a cryptic Merle) is a legitimate Pomeranian containing the Merle gene.
-However, he shows no signs that he’s a merle.
+A phantom Merle (a cryptic Merle) is a legitimate Pomeranian with the Merle gene.
+However, he shows no signs of being a Merle.

-We recommend testing your Pomeranian if you breed to ensure he doesn’t possess a hidden phantom Merle gene.
+We recommend testing your Pomeranian if you breed to ensure he has no hidden phantom Merle gene.

 Buying a Blue Merle Pomeranian in Australia